JohnNesbit/Non-Linear-best-fit-algorithm/README.md

 # Non-Linear-best-fit-algorithm
 Takes in data and forms a best fit algorithm by meaning together the y cordinate of all of the points within a threshold value of its current refrence point and counting that as the y coordinate for its refrence x.
 It then slides +step x and does this again until a line is constructed all across the graph.
-I made this up so it doesnt work great but is good enough for some classification and extra/interpolation.
+It is good enough for some classification and extra/interpolation.

 Here are three examples of its work: